NewestCODer220/healthcare-document-automation/README.md

 ## Business Problem

-Staff were required to manually review assessment PDFs, transfer data into Excel, generate individualized documents, format each document, and prepare files for distribution.
+Staff were required to manually review assessment PDFs, transfer data and generate individualized documents, format each document, and prepare files for distribution.

 This process was time-consuming, repetitive, and prone to formatting or data-entry errors.